inpsyde/WP-Tests-Starter/README.md

 Note: You're reading the documentation for the development branch towards version 2.0.0.
 You'll find the documentation for version 1.0 at the branch [version-1](https://github.com/inpsyde/WP-Tests-Starter/tree/version-1)

-Wp Tests starter is a library that assist you in setting up _integration tests_ of your plugin or library with WordPress core using the official [wordpress-develop repository](https://github.com/inpsyde/wordpress-dev).
+Wp Tests starter is a library that assist you in setting up _integration tests_ for your plugin or library with WordPress core using the official [wordpress-develop repository](https://github.com/inpsyde/wordpress-dev).
 The main difference to unit tests is that you don't need (and typically don't want) to mock any WordPress function.
 Instead, you have a fully booted WordPress core in place with an actual connection to a database server.